Skip to main content

 At the county, Andrew served as a trustee, without pay, because the local wasn’t collecting enough dues to even compensate its executive board.
 That experience made the cost of disengagement painfully clear.

-When he started with the state, the first thing he did was talk to union officer Tony Akerman and said he wanted to get involved, be informed, and use his experience to keep our contract strong.
+When he started with the state, the first thing he did was talk to his local union president to get involved, be informed, and use his experience to keep our contract strong.
 After a year of membership, Andrew was nominated by his co-workers and elected vice-president.

 “I wouldn’t self-nominate,” Andrew says.
 “I wanted members to decide if I was someone they trusted to advocate for them.”